djodjonx/pm2-hook/README.md

 [PM2](https://github.com/Unitech/pm2) module to process webhooks and update your project realtime.
 Supports multiple ports and pathes, pre-hook and post-hook features, comparing branches, and different types of updating.

-This module is an advanced version of [pm2-webhook](https://github.com/oowl/pm2-webhook) created by [Anton Isaykin](https://github.com/oowl).
+This module is an advanced version of [pm2-hook]for Bitbucket webhook(https://github.com/Dalas/pm2-hook) created by [Anton Isaykin]
+(https://github.com/oowl).
 (The most important conceptual features have been rewritten.
 A lot of features have been added.)

 ## Installation